1056 Brands 3270 Models 22886 Galleries 14373 Typefaces 6273 Patents

 This typewriter was made in the Netherlands, but has been modified to use a 120 V motor.

-This machine includes a custom modification to connect it to a computer board.
+This machine includes a custom addition to connect it to a computer board for the SWTPC 6800 system.

 NOTE: I can't use a slash in the model name for "I/O".